-In the above example, Intune console shows me only one device assigned against my user account.
-Where as if you look at my Azure AD user ID and check for the devices assigned against my account then you can see there are total of 3 devices and all the 3 devices have been shown as managed by Intune.
-This is not an accurate data which is getting reflected in Azure Active Directory.
-I’m not saying every time this scenario will happen.
-I’ve seen some devices automatically get removed from Intune and AAD automatically.
+In the above example, Intune console shows me only one device assigned to my user account.
+Whereas if you look at my Azure AD user ID and check for the devices assigned against my account, you can see there are a total of 3 devices, and all the 3 devices have been shown as managed by Intune.

 This is not accurate data that is getting reflected in Azure Active Directory.
 I’m not saying every time this scenario will happen.
 I’ve seen some devices automatically get removed from Intune and AAD.
 How to Delete Clean Tidy Intune Azure Active Directory Environment | Microsoft Endpoint Manager?